Jamie-Sanlam20/Python-SDDA-2025---Jamie/Day_14/notes.md

 We want it to work, regardless of the space.
 HERO: `flex`

+- flex is a master of distributing empty space (when you fix width for each box)

 - Apply on parent element (not on child):
   - Applied on outer box (.container) -> not inner boxes (.box1, .box2, .box3)